Welcome to Year 5!

 Children in class 5 are expected to be reading at least three times a week.
 When children reach this reading target, they are able to join our achievements board for the week.
 Please encourage your child to read at home, as this will help them progress with both their reading and writing skills.

 Curriculum coverage for this term:

-Design Technology: Designing and creating animal habitats.
+Design Technology: Cooking and nutrition.

 Computing: Databases, reliability of websites, research skills, communication and collaboration, using a variety of media.